grahampugh/erase-install/README.md

 2. `--reinstall` runs the `startosinstall` command to reinstall the system OS on the device (without erasing the drive).
 Use this for upgrade/reinstall without losing data.
 3. `--move` moved the macOS installer to `/Applications` or to a specified path if it isn't already there.
 4. `--overwrite` deletes any existing downloaded installer and re-downloads it.
+5. `--update` downloads an installer only if it is newer than the cached one.
+6. `--replace_invalid` downloads an installer only if the cached one is invalid for use on this system (usually because the version of the cached installer is older than the current system)

-If the `--erase` or `--reinstall` options are used, and additional packages are placed in the folder specified by the variable `extra_installs`, which can be overridden with the `--extras` argument, these packages will be as part of the erase-/re-install process.
+If the `--erase` or `--reinstall` options are used, and additional packages are placed in the folder specified by the variable `extra_installs`, which can be overridden with the `--extras` argument, these packages will be installed as part of the erase-/re-install process.
 These packages must be signed.

 For macOS 10.15 Catalina or greater, experimental support is added for `softwareupdate --fetch-full-installer`.
 This new functionality can be used to replace the use of `installinstallmacos.py` using the `--fetch-full-installer` option.
+It can be used in conjunction with the `--overwrite`, `--reinstall`, and `--erase` erase options.

 ## Full list of Options: